ceciliestadekristensen/social-engagement-through-interactive-design/README.md

   <img src="image/class.png" height="300px" />
 </p>

-The class diagram illustrates relationships between core components such as characters, events, venues, calendar, and map features.
+The class diagram illustrates the relationships between core components like characters, events, venues, calendar, and map features.

 ---

 ## Technologies

 * Java
+* Android SDK
 * Android Studio
-* Object-Oriented Programming (OOP)
+* XML (UI layouts)

 ---

 ## My Contributions

-In this group project, I contributed to:
+In this group project, I was involved in both the design and development, including:

+### UI & Design
+* Desig of the overall visual style and user experience
+* Development of the character selection interface
+* Contribution to the visual parts and layout of the app

+### Features & Implementation
+* Implementation of the timeline view for event browsing
-* Development of the search functionality
+* Development of parts of the calendar functionality
-* Implementation of product/event pages
+* Development of the character selection logic
+* Building and improving UI components

+### General Development
-* Navigation system
+* Navigation system improvements
-* Carousel UI component
-* General UI improvements and bug fixing
+* Bug fixing and UI refinements
+* Collaboration on the overall app structure

 ---